 The director of undergraduate studies (DUS) is appointed by the dean of Yale College after consultation with the chair of a department or program.
 The appointment is renewed annually.
-According to the nature and scope of the responsibilities of the office, which vary greatly from department to department,* the DUS may, in some cases, be relieved of a portion of his or her teaching obligations.
+According to the nature and scope of the responsibilities of the office, which vary greatly from department to department,* the DUS may, in some cases, be relieved of a portion of his or her teaching obligations by the Provost's Office.
 The DUS may also be provided by the department with appropriate secretarial and bursary student assistance.

 As DUS, you are the chief tie between the department and its undergraduate students, and an essential link between Yale College and the members of the department.
 Accordingly, you should regularly attend the meetings of the Yale College Faculty on the first Thursday of each month during term-time, and keep informed of developments in Yale College, in your department, and in related departments.
 You should be thoroughly familiar with the principles and regulations governing education in Yale College as they are set forth in Yale College Programs of Study (YCPS).
 And you need to keep regular and well-advertised office hours.